RayAndrade/TheRayCode/CPP/Creational/Prototype/Show/script/page04.md

 In DemoClass, the copy constructor performs a shallow copy of ConcretePrototype (which means it only copies the pointer).
 On the other hand, the copy assignment operator (operator=) performs a deep copy by calling clone(), ensuring a new copy of ConcretePrototype is created.

+When you run this program, all of the std::cout calls will print '10', as the DemoClass object originalObj, the shallow copy shallowCopyObj, and the deep copy deepCopyObj are all initially identical.

+However, the difference comes into play when changes are made to the originalObj after the copying.
+The changes will reflect in the shallowCopyObj as they both point to the same ConcretePrototype object, while the deepCopyObj will remain the same because it points to a different ConcretePrototype object.

 [page 5](./page05.md)